cl3080/Paper-Reading-Notes/Deep-Neural-Networks-for-YouTube-Recommendations.md

 Features: **watch vector**, **search vector**, geographic embeddng, **example age**, etc

 Watch vector is the taking the average of vectors for historical watched video vectors.
 The video vector is the embedding vectors trained from the model.
 Similar for search vectors.

+Example age is an important feature introduced in this work to consider the freshness of the video.
+Typically, users prefer fresh content.
+The age of the video is used during training. **This feature is set to zero when predicting** so that the prediction is made at the very end of the time window.